dirkschumacher/encryptedRmd/README.md

 ---
 ```

 See [here](devel/example/) for an example.
-After knitting the document
+After knitting, the document
 is encrypted with a random key and the file is stored in the same
 directory together with the key.